KaTeX/KaTeX/contrib/copy-tex/README.md

 The default delimiters are `$...$` for inline math and `$$...$$` for display math, but you can easy switch them to e.g. `\(...\)` and `\[...\]` by modifying `copyDelimiters` in [the source code](copy-tex.js).
+Note that a selection containing part of a KaTeX formula gets extended to include the entire KaTeX formula.

 ## Usage